JeanShark-dev/genre-etude-bullet-hell/README.md

 Uses [BulletUpHell](https://github.com/Dark-Peace/BulletUpHell) and [Godot Engine](https://godotengine.org/)

-currently in process of building menus and engine
+currently in process of building a demo stage

 graphics as of now are placeholders